 - Be willing to communicate regularly with program staff, submit activity information, and take constructive feedback regarding mentoring activities

 - Tolerant and respectful of individual differences

-- *Experience working with high school students (especially 1st generation, low-income students) strongly preferred but not required
+- *Experience working with high school students (especially first-generation, low-income students) strongly preferred but not required